aasish-bodapati/ai-companion-v2/docs/MVP_DELIVERY_PLAN.md

 - **Integration fragility** → bridges limited to happy paths for MVP.
 - **Scope creep** → enforce memory-first + continuity as the MVP; bridges are bonus.

-## Gaps to True “No Repeated Context Assistant”
+## Gaps to True “Personal Companion”

 - **Memory richness vs. read-only Mind Palace**
   - Current Mind Palace is explainability-only; no editing/corrections yet.